-Students learn how to enhance and refine their cognitive and affective performance.
-The course analyzes the role of the learner and the purpose of education, and assists students in developing the systematic information processing, critical thinking, reading, and study strategies needed for success as life-long learners.
+Students learn how to refine their cognitive and affective performance.
+The course analyzes the role of the learner and the purpose of education.
+It assists students in developing the systematic information processing, critical thinking, reading, and study strategies needed for success as life-long learners.